 Open Graph image size

-The landscape rectangle looks fantastic on Facebook shares, justifiably because the Open Graph system is developed by Facebook.
+The landscape rectangle (1200 x 630 pixels) looks fantastic on Facebook shares, justifiably because the Open Graph system is developed by Facebook.

 LinkedIn, Pinterest and Twitter will also recognise an OG image when a page is shared.
 Be aware of size complications on Twitter.